 To ensure financial aid processing before classes start, the FAFSA application should be completed at least 15 business days before the first day of the semester.
 All verification documents should be received in the Financial Aid Office at least 10 business days before the first day of the semester.

-The verification process must be completed within 120 days of the student’s last date of enrollment or by Sept.
-2021 (whichever is sooner) to retain Federal Pell Grant for the 2020-21 academic year ending June 30, 2021.
+The verification process must be completed within 120 days of the student's last date of enrollment or by September 2022 (whichever is sooner) to retain the Federal Pell Grant for the 2021-2022 academic year ending June 30, 2022.

 Each eligible student will receive an award notification after file completion.
 Please review all information carefully and follow directions.
 Financial aid awards exceeding tuition, fees and other allowable charges will disburse via postal mail to the address on file in the Admissions and Records Office.
 Credit-balance checks will be mailed approximately two weeks after the registration period ends.